Not Very Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

 For sales and related workers, only three of the seven sources had data, which is why confidence sits at low-medium.
-The sources that did weigh in agreed that AI exposure is high, pulling human contribution down.
-Demand and pay signals came in at medium, offering some stability.
-That mix produces a score of 34.9%, labeled "Not Very Resilient."
+The sources that did weigh in agreed that AI exposure is high, pulling the human contribution score down.
+Steady hiring and mid-range pay offer some balance, but not enough to lift this role above "Not Very Resilient."

 AI Resilience Report forSales and Related Workers, All Other